LIVE LTL RATES

 OTD methodology

 How is OTD measured?
 Pickup OTD, delivery OTD, MABD compliance?
 Which timestamp counts?
-Carrier-defined or shipper-defined targets?
+Carrier-defined or shipper-defined?

 Q8